Did you know that you can experience art, culture, and history at LA's storied museums without spending a dime?

 Los Angeles, CA 90037

-The California African American Museum (CAAM) explores the art, history, and culture of African Americans, with an emphasis on California and the West.
-In addition to presenting a dynamic slate of exhibitions and public programs, CAAM houses a permanent collection of more than five thousand works of art, artifacts, and historical documents, and a research library.
+The California African American Museum (CAAM) explores the art, history, and culture of Black Americans, with an emphasis on California and the West.
+In addition to presenting a dynamic slate of exhibitions and public programs, CAAM houses a permanent collection of more than 5,000 works of art, artifacts, and historical documents, and a research library.

 628 Alamitos Ave.